run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 The URL will be composed of the ingress end-point, the job name and the port (e.g. <a href="https://10.255.174.13/test-ingress-8888" target="_self">https://10.255.174.13/test-ingress-8888</a>.

-For further details see CLI command [runai submit](../../Researcher/Command-Line-Interface-API-Reference/runai-submit.md) and [Launch an Interactive Workload Walkthrough ](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md).
+For further details see CLI command [runai submit](../../Researcher/Command-Line-Interface-API-Reference/runai-submit.md) and [Launch an Interactive Workload walk-through ](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md).

 ## Alternatives